Mapping the Treble with Templates

-Our system uses the 4th partials from A0 – A4, and the first partials or fundamentals from A#4 – C8.
+Our system uses the 4th partials for tuning from A0 – A4, and the first partials or fundamentals for tuning A#4 – C8.

 If A4 can be tuned to A440, using it’s 1st partial or fundamental, it stands to reason A#4 can can also be accurately tuned using it’s fundamental as well.
 And so can B4, C4, and so on, all the way up to C8.

-Another advantage to using the fundamentals from A#4 on up, is the elimination of any partials changes in the treble.
+Another advantage to using the fundamentals from A#4 on up, is the elimination of any partial changes in the treble.

 As in aural tuning, previously tuned reference notes from the lower half of the piano are used for mapping the treble targets.